yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 TLS 1.3 provides the powerful option of forward secrecy even within a long-lived connection that is periodically resumed.
-Section 2.2 of {{RFC8446}} recommends that clients SHOULD send an "key_share" when initiating session resumption.
+Section 2.2 of {{RFC8446}} recommends that clients SHOULD send a "key_share" when initiating session resumption.
 In order to gain forward secrecy, this document recommends that server implementations SHOULD respond with a "key_share", to complete an ECDHE exchange on each session resumption.